I am delighted to have a guest writer this week —my mum. Here she is:

 Dad took her home to Wexford to meet his Dad and family but only his sister Anne stood by him because he had “married a foreigner”.
 She was English – and as I said there was a lot of trouble in Ireland at the time.
 But he loved her and that was all that mattered.

-Dad came back to England where he lived for the rest of his life – dying at the age of 83.
+Dad came back to Liverpool where he lived for the rest of his life – dying at the age of 83.

 Mum used to help with the church plays and help in Atlantic House where the sailors came in if they had no home in the port.
 Sometimes they would need help letting their families know they were back home safe.
 That’s how she met Dad.

-Years afterwards, I learned from my Godmother, Auntie Kitty (who had Alzheimer’s and thought I was my Mum), just how much my Mum and Dad had done for the neighbours in the war.
-If anyone died their family would come and ask my Mum to lay them out, clean them and prepare them for burial.
-She also collected food and would make big pans of soup for everyone.
-(Lots of people had no pans because they’d been donated to the war effort).
+Years afterwards, I learned from my Godmother, Auntie Kitty (who had Alzheimer’s and thought I was my Mum), just how much my parents had done for the neighbours in the war.
+If anyone died, their family would come and ask my Mum to lay them out, clean them, and prepare them for burial.
+She also collected food and would make big pans of soup for everyone (lots of people had no pans because they’d been donated to the war effort).

 Mum had so many good friends there.
 The same people went each week at the same time, as you had to book your place.
 As I said, life was hard but everybody was in the same boat.

 I was the third of three children but I was always ill.
-Doctors couldn’t find out what was wrong and poor Mum and Dad had to pay every time I fell ill (I still have the bill from when it as born – the midwife cost 10 shillings).
+Doctors couldn’t find out what was wrong and poor Mum and Dad had to pay every time I fell ill (I still have the bill from when I was born – the midwife cost 10 shillings).